 At JFK, Air Mexico and Delta were not in the same terminal, so we had to exit and transfer from terminal 4 to terminal 1.
 We had a long, planned layover at JFK in case of delays and to allow us to do some work that day.
 We were there so early that we caught the Air Mexico checking desk still manned from the morning flight.
 They had no issues with checking us in or with us carrying on our bags.
 The Air France Lounge access we had through the Priority Pass allowed us to a couple nice meals and I was able to teleconference into my lab’s Friday meeting.
 The lounge does get busy and the hot food will go fast at certain times.
 We also checked out the KAL Business Class Lounge in the afternoon, which didn’t have as much food but was a quieter and more comfortable setting with a nice work area.

 Our second and third flights were on Aeromexico routing through Mexico City (MEX) that would take us through the night.
 Overall our flights were uneventful and we got to spread out on the first leg since the flight was at half capacity.
 The annoying thing about transiting through Mexico was that all international transfers went through immigration in Mexico, and the foreign nationals line took us around 45 minutes to get through.
-Luckily didn’t check our bags so we could get through customs and then again through security to reach the gates.
+Luckily didn’t check our bags so we could get through customs and then again through security to reach the gates as the plane was boarding.
 Another group with our same roundtrip itinerary on Aeromexico were not so lucky because they had checked bags.

 When we landed in Santiago de Chile (SCL) in the morning at 11 am and the transit was a completely different experience.
 SCL has an international transfer right after we exited the plane, so it was nice and fast without having entering Chile.
 I had loaded our boarding passes on the way in, though I’m pretty sure they didn’t care since I was able to transit through on the return when my boarding pass on Aeromexico did not load.
 It would have been just a matter of wasted time if we couldn’t transfer since the entry fee for US citizens ended a few years ago, but Aussies and Mexicans are still required to pay.